emqx/emqx-docs/en_US/file-transfer/broker.md

 }
 ```

+- `init_timeout`: Timeout for initialization operation.
+- `store_segment_timeout`: Timeout for storing file segments.
+- `assemble_timeout`: Timeout for file assembly.

-`init_timeout`, `store_segment_timeout` and `assemble_timeout` are the timeouts for the corresponding operations.
-The client will receive a PUBACK packet with `RC_UNSPECIFIED_ERROR` code if the operation is not completed within the specified timeout.
+If any of these operations exceed the specified timeout, the MQTT client will receive a PUBACK packet with the `RC_UNSPECIFIED_ERROR` code.

-## File Transfer Storage
+## Configure File Transfer Storage

-File transfer _storage_ manages how the broker stores and handles metadata and file segments and assembles the file from the segments.
-Currently, a single storage backend is supported, the local file storage.
+EMQX provides storage options for managing file metadata, segments, and exporting files.
+Currently, the EMQX broker supports a single storage backend: local file storage.

+To enable local file storage, use the following configuration:

 ```
 {